ChatGPT 10 min read

 This is the workflow that most professional writers use and that most universities increasingly accept (depending on the policy your specific course has set).
 Use ChatGPT or Claude to outline.
 Generate a draft.
 Then rewrite it sentence by sentence in your own voice — not paraphrasing the AI, but actually writing what you meant to say.
 The AI was a thinking partner; the prose is yours.
 Run the result through a humanizer or a detector to confirm the structural patterns are gone, and submit with version history intact.

-This produces text that genuinely is your work, that scores below 20% on every detector, and that holds up if questioned.
+This produces text that genuinely is your work and that holds up if questioned.
 It also tends to produce better essays than either pure-human writing under deadline pressure or pure-AI writing without any human input.
 The result reads in your voice, with your argument, defended on the page in a way that survives scrutiny.
-The structural humanizer is the safety net for the cases where the rhythm still leaks AI patterns despite your edit pass.
+The structural humanizer is the safety net for the cases where the rhythm still leaks AI patterns despite your edit pass — and if you want to see how different rewriters handle that step, we put Refrazr next to Undetectable.ai.

 Refrazr — the safety net for AI-assisted writing

 Free 500 words/day, no signup.
-Built specifically to defeat Turnitin's 2026 model.
-If your humanized text still flags AI on the major detectors, we refund within 24 hours.
+Built to rewrite the patterns that make AI drafts read as machine-written.
+If you're not happy with the rewrite, we refund within 24 hours.
 Pro is $6.99/mo for unlimited words.

 Try Refrazr free → Word packs from $1.99